 Define your naming convention

-An effective naming convention consists of resource names from important information about each resource.
-A good name helps you quickly identify the resource's type, associated workload, environment, and the Azure region hosting it.
-For example, a public IP resource for a production SharePoint workload in the West US region might be pip-sharepoint-prod-westus-001.
+A good name for a resource helps you to quickly identify its type, its associated workload, its environment, and the Azure region where it runs.
+To do so, names should follow a consistent format—a naming convention—that is composed of important information about each resource.
+The information in the names ideally includes whatever you need to identify specific instances of resources.
+For example, a public IP address (PIP) for a production SharePoint workload in the West US region might be pip-sharepoint-prod-westus-001.

 Diagram that shows the components of an Azure resource name.